ujjawalgupta29/Redis-Python/README.md

 - Store limit is hardcoded to 100 keys (configurable in `KeyValueStore.py`)
 - Eviction policy evicts to 60% of limit (configurable in `Eviction.py`)
-- Limited command set (8 commands)
+- Limited command set (subset of Redis commands)
 - AOF rewrite is synchronous (not truly background)
 - No RDB persistence
 - No replication support
 - No authentication/authorization
+- Transactions are not atomic across multiple keys (no watch/unwatch support)

 ## Example Session